 Figure 5.3.2.2.2-1: Media instruction from NF service consumer

 1. The NF service consumer shall send a POST request to the resource representing the individual session resource in the IMS AS.
 The payload body of the POST request shall contain the media instructions for all the media flows that the NF Service Consumer want to control based on its policies for the received IMS session event via Nimsas_SessionEventControl notification.

-2a.
+For the scenario of interworking via MF, the NF service consumer should instruct the data channel media with "TERMINATE_MEDIA" in data type MediaInstructions and indicate to negotiate the video media with "audioVideoReNegotiationInd" in data type MediaInstructions.2a.
 Upon success, the IMS AS responds with "200 OK" with the message body containing a representation of the created media instruction data.

 2b.
 On failure or redirection: